Escape to Orcas: Where to hike, dine and sleep - HeraldNet.com

 This is what happens when someone has lived in a sublime locale for 50 years.

-Zoeller, 73, met a group of Hamster hikers at Darvill’s Bookstore & Coffee Bar in Eastsound as they fueled up for a day of hiking on the largest island in the San Juan archipelago.
+Zoeller, 73, met a group of Hamster hikers at Darvill’s Bookstore & Coffee Bar in Eastsound as they fueled up for a day’s worth of hiking on the largest island in the San Juan archipelago.

 It didn’t take him long to start feeding us information at a trailhead at Moran State Park.